Understanding The Rise of OTT in India: 2024 Edition

 It was during this period that we witnessed a cinematic evolution.
 Movies premiered directly on OTT platforms, and a fresh wave of digital programming flooded our screens every week.
 Streaming giants like Disney+ Hotstar, Prime Video, and Netflix led the charge, introducing us to a treasure trove of diverse content.

-Now, as we step into 2022, the spotlight has shifted once again.
-The debate between theaters and OTT platforms continues, and this year, the cinema industry made a triumphant return.
-Theatres swung their doors open, and India witnessed box office collections surpassing the coveted Rs 10,000 crore mark for only the second time in history (2019 being the record holder at Rs 10,948 crore).
+Now, as we step into 2024, the spotlight has shifted once again.
+The debate between theatres and OTT platforms continues, and this year, the cinema industry made a triumphant return.

 Yet, the OTT industry remains an unstoppable force, poised for spectacular growth in the years to come.
 Fueled by factors like widening internet access, the allure of regional content, and the insatiable demand for on-demand entertainment, OTT is redefining the rules of engagement in India's entertainment realm.